Estimated reading time: 5 minutes

 6. Manage Employee Performance

-Employees who are busy have less time to “play” online or on social media platforms.
+Busy employees have less time to “play” online or on social media platforms.

 Do performance management training with your managers to get the most out of your employees.